Pregnancy Acupuncture Gold Coast Acupuncture – Fertility, IVF, Induction of Labour and Pregnancy Concerns

 Appointment Preparation

-Please make sure you book in advance and to arrive 10 minutes early for your initial consultation/treatment.
-Bring any relevant paperwork with regards to any other appointments/results.
+Please make sure you book your appointment in advance.
+Whilst not necessary, please bring any relevant paperwork with regards to any other appointments/results.

 Our Practitioners